Dual-Iron/fisob-api/README.md

 # fisob-api
-An API that streamlines adding new types of physical objects to Rain World.
+A small API that streamlines adding new types of physical objects to Rain World.

 Requires EnumExtender.